sarahforzley/universal-docs/api/event-hubs.md

 Start-Process $Name
 ```

 Finally, add another script that sends the event down to the client.
-This could be from an API or an App as well.
+This could be from an API or an App.
 It uses `Get-PSUEventHubConnection` to get the target computer’s connection ID and then sends an event with the contents of a script and any parameters for that script.
-Because the script on event hub side is generic, it will just run whatever is passed to it.
+Because the script on the event hub side is generic, it will run whatever is passed to it.

 ```powershell
 param($TargetComputer, $ProcessName)